 All employees of Escuela del Sol are required to be fully immunized, per the above description.

-Illness\ / Injury
+Illness / Injury

-\Reference the current Campus Operating Plan for specific information.
+Reference the current Campus Operating Plan for specific information.

 If your child has suffered a severe injury or is seriously ill, we will call 911.
-The emergency system transports all critically injured people and most seriously ill children to UNM Hospital, according to a citywide protocol.
+The emergency system transports all critically injured people, and most seriously ill children to the University of New Mexico Hospital, according to a citywide protocol.
 We will contact you after we call 911.